prismicio-community/r19/docs/06-limitations.md

 ## Binary data

 On the server, binary data is handled using `Buffer`s.
-On the client, binary is data handled using `Blob`s. `rpc-ts` converts between both automatically.
+On the client, binary is data handled using `Blob`s. `r19` converts between both automatically.

 Node.js supports `Blob` since v16.17, but Node.js code typically uses `Buffer`s.
 The `fs` module, for example, returns `Buffer`s, not `Blob`s.